Will the EU cost people more than a daily coffee?

 Where are the battle lines?

-There are many - this is the start of months if not years of wrangling.
+There are many - this is the start of months of wrangling.
 In the end, agreement on the next long-term budget has to be unanimous among the 27 (Brexit UK is not among them).

+The Commission will be pushing to clinch a budget deal before next May's European Parliament elections.
+Anti-EU politicians would certainly exploit any bitter budget disputes.

 A political hot potato is the pressure from Germany and some other countries to tie some budget allocations to respect for EU democratic values and rule of law.
 Hungary and Poland are accused of undermining those values.